 Here is some additional information if you are thinking about volunteering with Inspire.

 Can I volunteer if I have a disability?
-Yes; whether you have a physical or mental disability, we can find a role for you.
-Many people with some form of disability already volunteer with us and many with a mental illness find it helps on their journey of recovery.
-Inspire is committed to equality and diversity and recognises that a diverse group of volunteers bring fresh ideas and experiences.
+Yes.
+Whether you have a physical or mental disability, we can find a role for you.
+Many people with some form of disability already volunteer with us and many with mental illnesses find it helps on their journey of recovery.
+Inspire is committed to equality and diversity.
+It recognises that a diverse group of volunteers bring fresh ideas and experiences.

 I am claiming benefits, can I volunteer?
-Yes you can volunteer and further information is available via the NI Direct website https://www.nidirect.gov.uk/articles/volunteering-while-benefits
+Yes, you can volunteer and further information is available via the NI Direct website.

 How much time do I need to commit?
 In general, there is no minimum time you have to give and we can be flexible to suit your own needs.
-We give all volunteers a 3 month ‘settling-in’ period to give you the best opportunity to see that volunteering is for you.
-If you work or study full-time we have evening and weekend opportunities.
+We give all volunteers a three-month ‘settling-in’ period to give them the best opportunity to see that volunteering is right for them.
+If you work or study full time, we have evening and weekend opportunities.
 Any amount of time you give will be hugely appreciated.

 Will I need to have an Access NI check?
 Some but not all roles require volunteers to undertake an Access NI check.
-Having a criminal record will not necessarily debar you from volunteering with Inspire.
-This will depend on the nature of the volunteering position, together with the circumstances and background of your offences or other information contained on a Disclosure Certificate.
+Having a criminal record will not necessarily bar you from volunteering with Inspire.
+This will depend on the nature of the volunteering position, together with the circumstances and background of your offences, or other information contained on a Disclosure Certificate.

 Will it cost me anything to volunteer?
-No; expenses are offered to volunteers so they are not ‘out-of-pocket’
+No. Expenses are offered to volunteers so that they are not out of pocket.

 What skills do I need?
-We aim to match your skills and experience with a suitable role but key to volunteering with Inspire is enthusiasm, a sense of fun, ability to listen and be of a non-judgemental nature.
+We aim to match your skills and experience with a suitable role.
+However, the keys to volunteering with Inspire is enthusiasm, a sense of fun, the ability to listen and a non-judgemental nature.

 Why should I volunteer with Inspire?
 People volunteer with Inspire for many reasons.
-It might be they want to ‘give-back’ as they have been supported by Inspire in the past or they want the necessary skills to pursue a career in health & social care.
-Others volunteer to gain confidence, meet new people, learn new skills, improve their CV and have fun.
+It might be they want to give back, as they have been supported by Inspire in the past.
+They may wish to develop the skills necessary to pursue a career in health and social care.
+Others volunteer to gain confidence, meet new people, improve their CVs and have fun.

 What support will I receive?
-You will get a full induction, appropriate training so that you can carry out your role, opportunities to network with other volunteers and attend Inspire events throughout the year.
-You will have a dedicated supervisor who will carry out regular support & supervision with you.
+You will receive a full induction, appropriate training so that you can carry out your role, and opportunities to network with other volunteers and attend Inspire events throughout the year.
+You will have a dedicated supervisor carrying out regular support and supervision.

-If you still have a question about volunteering; please contact our Volunteer Co-ordinator on 07921 697 135 or email@example.com
+If you still have a question about volunteering, please contact our volunteer coordinator on email@example.com